 Why we care about virtual events: The ultimate marketers’ guide

-Everything you need to know about virtual events in our increasingly digital world.
+Everything you need to know about online and virtual events in our increasingly digital world.

 Virtual events weren’t born of COVID-19, but their development and evolution were dramatically accelerated by the pandemic.